Vitaliy-Dob/leet-code/README.md

 # 406. Queue Reconstruction by Height
 Suppose you have a random list of people standing in a queue.
 Each person is described by a pair of integers (h, k), where h is the height of the person and k is the number of people in front of this person who have a height greater than or equal to h.
 Write an algorithm to reconstruct the queue.
+# 647. Palindromic Substrings
+Given a string, your task is to count how many palindromic substrings in this string.
+The substrings with different start indexes or end indexes are counted as different substrings even they consist of same characters.